-You hear stories from time to time of missionaries who become pluralists.
+You hear stories from time to time of missionaries who become pluralists relativists.
 I can see how it happens.
 It might be that you go into another culture with the idea that you’re bringing something unique, only to discover that it’s already there.
-Red Twin tells me that it’s a nonsense […]
+Red Twin tells me that it’s a […]

 Continuing in our series on Mnyamapala’s The Gogo: History, Traditions and Customs, which was written in 1954 about the region where we now live… The Wagogo were not an ethnically pure tribe: there were the original Bantu migrants but lots of other people passed through Ugogo region for trade.
 On […]